infinitydaemon/OpSec-Kernel/Documentation/trace/histogram.rst

   Because the default sort key above is 'hitcount', the above shows a the list of call_sites by increasing hitcount, so that at the bottom we see the functions that made the most kmalloc calls during the run.
-If instead we wanted to see the top kmalloc callers in terms of the number of bytes requested rather than the number of calls, and we wanted the top caller to appear at the top, we can use the 'sort' parameter, along with the 'descending' modifier::
+If instead we we wanted to see the top kmalloc callers in terms of the number of bytes requested rather than the number of calls, and we wanted the top caller to appear at the top, we can use the 'sort' parameter, along with the 'descending' modifier::